 - Provide a high-level of customer service to internal and external clients.

 - Establish and maintain effective professional working relationships at all levels of the organization.

 - Handle highly confidential information professionally and with appropriate discretion.

 - Bachelor’s Degree from a four-year college or university in a related field and 3 - 5 years of Fraud or AML investigatory and analysis experience.

-- CAMS or the ability to obtain with six months of hire
+- Certified Fraud Examiner (CFE) designation or the ability to obtain within six months of hire date.